sheryarAhmed/sheryarAhmed/README.md

-# Hello, I'm sheryarAhmed 👋
+# Hello, I'm Sheryar Ahmed 👋

 Welcome to my GitHub profile!
 I'm a passionate data science enthusiast with a strong background in Python programming and data analysis.
 Currently pursuing a Bachelor's degree in Computer Engineering, I'm constantly exploring new ways to apply technology to solve real-world problems.